When Looking Forward we Need to Peek Backward to Avoid Making the Same Mistakes Again!

 Take a Hard Look at Your Leadership Style

 Did you find yourself wondering why your recruiters weren’t making enough calls?
 Did you lead by example, or was your focus divided?
-This year, I coached many recruiting firm owners, and those who saw outstanding results followed structured plans with activity targets tied to personal goals.
-Leaders without a defined vision or specific benchmarks struggled in comparison.
+This year, many recruiting firm owners who achieved outstanding results did so by following structured plans with activity targets tied to personal goals.
+In contrast, leaders without a defined vision or specific benchmarks often struggled to maintain consistency and team performance.

 If you feel this past year could have been stronger, forgive yourself; every leader has been there.
 Take an honest look, identify past excuses, and resolve to move forward without them.
 Write them down, cross them out, and don’t let them define next year’s path.